 May 15 to October 15

 10 – 400

-Set in one of the most enchanting locations on Prince Edward Island, the dining rooms of the New Glasgow Lobster Suppers gaze out upon the steady River Clyde that runs its course through the rolling green hills.
+Set in one of the most enchanting locations on Prince Edward Island, the dining rooms gaze out upon the steady River Clyde that runs its course through the rolling green hills.
 And just when you think you will never be able to take your eyes off this magnificent sight, an even more attractive sight is set before you: A succulent red Island lobster, fresh from their own salt water pound.
 A hush flows over your group as they begin to experience an inspiring, age-old Island tradition.
 A lobster supper that is so good it consumes the conversation, leaving you with a group of delegates that are completely content.